ICI-4 Mission

-The goal of the ICI-4 campaign was to study space weather at high latitudes, and the interference it can have with GPS signals in the far North.
+The goal of the ICI-4 campaign was to study space weather at high latitudes and the interference it can have with GPS signals in the far North.
+Led by the University of Oslo, this international space experiment involved the CNES French Space Agency, the Laboratory of Plasma Physics at Ecole Polytechnique in France, the Japanese Space Agency (JAXA), and the University of Alberta.

-David Miles developed an instrument to take precise measurements of the Earth's magnetic field up to an altitude of 350 km onboard the ICI-4 sounding rocket.
+While at the University of Alberta, David Miles developed a fluxgate magnetometer to take precise measurements of the Earth's magnetic field up to an altitude of 350 km onboard the ICI-4 sounding rocket.

 Facts about ICI-4